-Patients at the Veterinary Health Complex are cared for by our highly trained and board certified neurology specialists all of whom are neurosurgeons that can provide unparalleled care with both high field MRI and CT capabilities onsite.
+Patients at the Veterinary Hospital are cared for by our highly trained and board certified neurology specialists all of whom are neurosurgeons that can provide unparalleled care with both high field MRI and CT capabilities onsite.
 Leading edge therapies and outcomes are consistently delivered as we have a dual calling to heal and to teach.

 The advantages of care at the NC State Neurology Service are:

 - Provides care for dogs and cats with neurological disease.
 Additionally the service will consult and evaluate other species as well.

 - Brain and spinal imaging including MRI, CT, ultrasound, myelography, and survey radiography.

 - Surgical treatment of conditions involving the brain, spinal cord, nerve, and muscle.

 - Electrophysiologic evaluation of the brain, spinal cord, nerve, and muscle function.